Shikaeshi Bento, Revenge Bento UncoveredKatachiware Japanese Style Tableware

 This is an absolute punishment, frozen corn, more corn and chopsticks.

-- Lunch box full of sour umeboshi pickled plums with the word “baka” (idiot) written out in seaweed.
+- Bento full of sour umeboshi pickled plums with a little rice in the middle

 - Some have snarky sayings cut from seaweed, in Japanese, so you must read the captions.